-The History of Women’s Poetry: Beginning to the Present
+The History of Women’s Poetry: From the Beginnings to the Present

 Once again love I found